rithumaria/readmeTrials/README.md

 printf(a);
 ```
 This is a code to add header files `#include<header.h>`
+to place a two or more coding statements use ``` before and after the codes
+if it is just a sentence then place ` before and after the codes

 To create a section link i.e to create a markdown